MaraJade/MaraJade.github.io/about.md

 ---

 Welcome to my website!
 I'm Mara, and this is where I put things.
-I'm still figuring out how I want to set this up, so bare with me for a bit.
+I'm still figuring out how I want to set this up, so bear with me for a bit.
 Thanks!